-All students must complete all the requirements listed in A on the left, plus four elective courses, including one each from "focal areas" A, B and C. The B.A. option requires 10 courses to complete.
+All students must complete all the requirements listed in A above, plus four elective courses, including one each from "focal areas" A, B, and C. The B.A. option requires 10 courses to complete.

 Option II: The B.S.
 Degree in HSSP